 “The definition of a telecommunications operator also includes application and website providers but only insofar as they provide a telecommunication service.
 For example an online market place may only be a telecommunications operator as it provides a connection to an application/website.
 It may also be a telecommunications operator if and in so far as it provides a messaging service.”

 The current regulations under RIPA exclude from any obligation to provide an interception capability those who only provide a public telecommunications service in relation to the provision of banking, insurance, investment or other financial services.
-So far neither the Bill nor the draft Codes of Practice has indicated whether a similar exclusion will be implemented under the new legislation.
+It remains to be seen whether a similar exclusion will be implemented in regulations governing the issue of technical capability notices under the new legislation.

 The café providing public Wi-Fi

 The café (or perhaps the operator providing the hotspot for the café's customers) would be a telecommunications operator and within scope.

 The Home Secretary, when giving evidence to the Joint Committee, was asked whether data retention would be applied to people running Wi-Fi networks in coffee shops.
 Her response indicated that the possibility of doing so had been deliberately left open:

 “It may very well be that there are circumstances where it is appropriate to have that discussion and, potentially, to ask for information to be retained.
 It is about having that flexibility.”